littensy/reflex/docs/docs/reference/roact-reflex/use-selector.md

 ### `isEqual` function

-`equalityFn` is a function that compares the current and previous values.
+`isEqual` is a function that compares the current and previous values.
 If the function returns `true`, the component will not re-render.
 By default, `===` is used.

 ```ts
 import { useSelector } from "@rbxts/roact-reflex";